Pinchus Kremegne

-Pinchus Krémègne, aka Pinchus Kremegne (פנחס קרמין; Пинхус Кремень; 28 July 1890 – 5 April 1981), was a Lithuanian Jewish-French artist, primarily known as a sculptor, painter and lithographer.
+Pinchus Krémègne, aka Pinchus Kremegne (פנחס קרמין; Пинхус Кремень; 28 July 1890 – 5 April 1981), was a Lithuanian Belarusian Jewish-French artist, primarily known as a sculptor, painter and lithographer.

+Biography and Art

-He was a native of Zhaludak near Lida, and was a friend of both Chaïm Soutine and Michel Kikoine.
+He was a native of Zhaludak near Lida, now Belarus, and was a friend of both Chaïm Soutine and Michel Kikoine.
 He studied sculpture at the Vilnius Academy of Art.
 He became a target of the pogroms because he was a Jew and fled to Paris in 1912.
-In Paris, Kremegne joined the group of painters of Montparnasse and soon became one of the respected residents of La Ruche.
+In Paris, Krémègne joined the group of painters of Montparnasse and soon became one of the respected residents of La Ruche.
 In 1915, he gave up sculpture in order to dedicate himself to painting.
 It was he who encouraged Soutine to come to Paris.
+In Montparnasse he met several other prominent Jewish painters of the School of Paris including Isaac Frenkel and Michel Kikoine.

 He left Paris to live in a small town in the Pyrenees called Ceret.
 This village, which is a little inland from Collioure, attracted other painters such as Soutine.
 Although Soutine did not like the town very much, he completed many paintings there over a couple of years.
-He never settled but his compatriot Kremegne had a house built there around 1960.
+He never settled but his compatriot Krémègne had a house built there around 1960.
 This small unassuming house, a reflection of the man himself, is nestled into the mountain and overlooks the village.

 There was a falling out between the two men perhaps stemming from some ingratitude shown by Soutine towards a mutual 'mecene' or benefactor who had helped out the two impoverished artists during their early careers in Paris.
-Kremegne's house has new occupants and it is called La Miranda del Convent.
+Krémègne's house has new occupants and it is called La Miranda del Convent.
 Later Ceret was to attract other painters such as Picasso.
-The Picasso walk meanders by Kremegne's house and Ceret has an important museum exhibiting artists such as Matisse, Picasso, and others.
-There are a few Kremegne paintings on exhibition there as well.
+The Picasso walk meanders by Krémègne's house and Ceret has an important museum exhibiting artists such as Matisse, Picasso, and others.
+There are a few Krémègne paintings on exhibition there as well.